Competition Spec Cars - Factory 'Works' cars

 Brands Hatch 1967

-The car was then entered into the Barcelona 12hrs the following month, with Piers Weld-Forester on this occasion driving with Roger Hurst as his co-driver.
+The car then went to Barcelona for the 12hrs race the following month, with Piers Weld-Forester again driving with Robert Hurst.
 Two roof-mounted identification lights were fitted for this race to identify the Works car, as Jamie Agustin and Alfonso Alvarez had also entered a privateer car, but in the event did not turn up.
 The race went well until 9hrs into the race, when a gearbox problem retired the car.

-Chassis # 766.2 was then sold to Mr. John Chubb who raced it in the UK, following which in 1973 it was sold to the Unipower dealers Monty & Ward Motors in Kent, before in 1974, being sold Mr. Peter Henshall, who sprinted and hill-climbed the car, selling it with a broken crankshaft to Gerry Hulford in late 1976.
-Still in Gerry's ownership, the car has been campaigned with considerable success in a series of events and races from 1977 up until the present day, taking many class places, most notably a Championship 2nd in Class in the HSCC Atlantic Computers Championship in 1986 and 1st in Class every year for 5-consecutive years at the famous Brighton Speed Trails between 1978-1982 (Sometimes running on the Tyrrell F1 P34 six-wheeler front tyres).
-Other memorable events were its participation in the first 'races' through the streets of Birmingham in 1978 and numerous Le Mans Legends events on the famous 24hrs circuit (1994, 2002, 2007) as well as the historic Reims circuit in France (2008, 2010).
+Chassis # 766.2 was then sold to a Mr. John Chubb in early 1970, who raced it in the UK following which in 1973, it was sold on to the Unipower dealers Monty & Ward Motors in Kent and then in 1974, sold to Mr. Peter Henshall, who sprinted and hill-climbed the car eventually selling it with a broken crankshaft, to Gerry Hulford in late 1976.
+Still in Gerry's ownership, the car has been campaigned with considerable success in a number of events and races from 1977 up until the present day, taking many class wins and places, most notably a Championship 2nd in Class in the HSCC Atlantic Computers Championship in 1986 and 1st in Class every year, for 5-consecutive years at the famous Brighton Speed Trails between 1978-1982 (Sometimes running on the Tyrrell F1 P34 six-wheeler front tyres).
+Other memorable events were its participation in the first of the races through the streets of Birmingham in 1978 and being driven in numerous Le Mans Legends events on the famous 24hrs circuit (1994, 2002, 2007) as well as the historic Reims circuit in France (2008 & 2010).

-In 2014, it underwent a 'sympathetic restoration' to replace any worn components and refresh its aesthetics, but importantly, retaining its historic patina, denoting its long history as the first Competition GT car built, the most 'raced' factory entered car having most probably the longest competition history, as well as being the last known surviving factory 'Works' entered Competition GT car.
-Possibly more importantly, it is the car on which the concept of the very first air-dam was developed back in Sept 1966, making this car unique in the history of motoring aero-dynamics.
+In 2014, the car underwent a 'sympathetic restoration' to replace worn components with wholly period correct components and refresh its aesthetics, but importantly, retaining its historic patina, denoting its long history as the first Competition GT car built, the most 'raced' factory entered car (actually starting races), having at this time the longest fully documented competition history, as well as being the last surviving Factory 'Works' entered Unipower Competition GT.
+Possibly more importantly, it is the car on which the discovery of the very first aerodynamic Air-Dam was developed back in Sept 1966, making this car unique in the history of motoring aero-dynamics.

 Chassis # 766.2 event history is chronicled in the table below: